Samsung/tizen-docs/docs/application/dotnet/guides/account/oauth.md

 2. Handle response errors.

     If the created request is incorrect or missing required permissions, the server response contains an error.
-Retrieve the error information from the response to check the issue, using the `Error` property of the created [Tizen.Account.OAuth2.OAuth2Exception](https://samsung.github.io/TizenFX/latest/api/Tizen.Account.OAuth2.OAuth2Exception.html) instance:
+Retrieve the error information from the response to check the issue, using the `Error` property of the created [Tizen.Account.OAuth2.OAuth2Exception](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.OAuth2.OAuth2Exception.html) instance:

-    ```
+    ```csharp
     public static async Task RetrieveServerErrorCode()
     {
         /// Precondition